finos/legend-engine/docs/store/extensions/Relational/new-connector-tutorial.md

     * Base command is: mvn archetype:generate.
 Based on how your maven is installed/and whether you are invoking using intellij/commandline, there might slight variations.
     * You can pass -DoutputDirectory=<path> to configure the location where your project modules will be generated.
+    * Choose the archetype mentioned in the beginning when prompted.
     * Archetype will ask for DbType property.
 Mention SqlServer there.
 (Note that it is in camel-case, and starts with a capital letter).
     * For the legendEngineVersion property, mention the latest released version of legend-engine.
     * Skip rest of the properties, defaults would be chosen for them.
     * Confirm the property values with a Y, when asked
     * The project will be generated for you.
 Now you can open the project in intellij.
     * Set your maven runner to use -Xmx4g as vm options, otherwise project may run out of heap space.
     * Run clean + install on the project.
 It should succeed.
+If it complains of java version being out of range, use the appropriate java version.
    Run maven refresh once clean + install is done, so that intellij recognizes generated-sources.

 2. **Jdbc Driver**: Go to the generated SqlServerDriver.java, and add the DRIVER_CLASSNAME as "com.microsoft.sqlserver.jdbc.SQLServerDriver".
 You will also need to add the following driver dependency to the pom.xml of sqlserver-execution module.